DarrenDavy12/Snowflake-Medallion-Data-Pipeline-End-to-End-ELT/README.md

 <br>

-### Business problem: A retail company has customer, product, and order data but reporting is inconsistent because data is spread across operational sources.
+### 🎯 Business problem: "A retail company has customer, product, and order data but reporting is inconsistent because data is spread across operational sources."

-### Business use cases: Which customers are most valuable?, which products sell? and what is the revenue trends over time?
+### 🧠 Business use cases: "Which customers are most valuable?, which products sell? and what is the revenue trends over time?"

-### Business Solution: "I built a centralized analytical warehouse in Snowflake that provides a single source of truth for sales reporting."
+### 📊 Business Solution: "I built a centralized analytical warehouse in Snowflake that provides a single source of truth for sales reporting."

 <br>